Bor, South Sudan جنوب السودان - Things to Do in Bor

 Top Things to Do in Bor

-Booking Tip: Arrange boat trips through local operators or your accommodation for $20-40 per day.
-Best visited during dry season (November-April) when water levels are more predictable and weather is favorable.
+Booking Tip: Arrange boat trips through local contacts or your accommodation, typically costing $20-40 per person.
+Best visited during dry season (December-March) when water levels are more predictable.
+Ensure safety equipment is provided and travel with experienced local guides.

 Local Market Exploration